-- Alice's appearance in Primal Fury ◊is drastically different from her debut in the original Bloody Roar.
+- Alice's appearance◊ in Primal Fury is drastically different from her debut◊ in the original Bloody Roar.
 Can be justified by her growing during the time gap, though.

 - Ralf and Clark from Ikari Warriors were radically redesigned when they were reintroduced in The King of Fighters series, which worked for the better since the original designs were just generic Rambo-clones anyway.
 Maxima from KOF '99 was also a transplant from an earlier Neo Geo beat-em-up titled Robo Army, but the KOF version looks nothing like the original character.